-- Courts order a mobile phone service to monitor or listen to your phone calls
+- Courts order a mobile phone service to monitor or listen to your telephone conversations

-- You are at a concert or play and want to capture the performance
+- Someone at a concert or play wants to capture the performance

 Not all these situations are legal.
-The law involved with recording is commonly called "wiretapping law," which covers all forms of electronic communication, including cellphones, emails, and cameras.
+The section of the law involved with recording is commonly called wiretapping law.
+It covers all forms of electronic communication, including cellphones, emails, and cameras.